Ruimmp/Discloud-Documentation/how-to-host/frameworks/README.md

 ---
-description: Guias completos para hospedar diferentes frameworks e plataformas na Discloud.
+description: Complete guides to host different frameworks and platforms on Discloud.
 icon: window
-hidden: false
 ---

 # Frameworks